retasquid/Darts_Simulator/README.md

 # Darts Game Project

-Our project consists of developing a program capable of simulating dart throws and determining the landing position of these darts on a target, based on various conditions such as initial velocity, vertical and horizontal angles, as well as the respective positions of the player and the target.
-The objective is to perform all necessary calculations to simulate the arrow's path and, eventually, to use interfaces such as Dart Simulator to visualize the dart trajectories.
+Our project consists of developing a program capable of simulating dart throws and determining the landing position of darts on a target, based on various conditions such as initial velocity, vertical and horizontal angles, as well as the respective positions of the player and the target.
+The objective is to perform all necessary calculations to simulate the dart's path and, eventually, to use interfaces such as Dart Simulator to visualize the dart trajectories.

-# Tools
+## Tools

-For this purpose, we have chosen to use the C++ programming language and the SFML 3.0 library, Dart Simulator, for which installation instructions will be provided below.
+For this purpose, we have chosen to use the C++ programming language and the SFML 3.0 library.
 Additionally, for collaborative project management, we have used GitHub, which allows multiple developers to work simultaneously on the code, modify it, and share updates with other team members.

-# How to use
+## How to Use

 ### Modes

-You can choose between 5 modes :
+You can choose between 5 modes:
 * 2D without wind
 * 2D with wind
 * 3D without wind
 * 3D with wind
 * 3D with strong wind

-### Information at each shoot
+### Information Required for Each Throw

-Each round, the actual player provide 3 information for modes without wind :
+For modes without wind, each player must provide 3 inputs:
-* the dart speed in meter/sec
+* Dart speed in meters/second
-* the alpha angle in degre
+* Alpha angle in degrees
-* the initial height of the launch in meter
+* Initial launch height in meters

-And he provide 5 information for modes with wind :
+For modes with wind, each player must provide 5 inputs:
-* the dart speed in meter/sec
+* Dart speed in meters/second
-* the alpha angle in degre
+* Alpha angle in degrees
-* the phi angle in degre
+* Phi angle in degrees
-* his distance from the launch line in meter
+* Distance from the launch line in meters
-* the initial height of the launch in meter
+* Initial launch height in meters

-### Wind informations
+### Wind Information

-The wind can be generated in every direction with a speed between 0 and 24 for normal wind modes and between 0 and 40 for strong wind mode.
+Wind can be generated in any direction with a speed between:
+* 0 and 24 for normal wind modes
+* 0 and 40 for strong wind mode

-### Graphics explainations
+### Graphics Explanation

-The left target represent a side view of the shot.
+Left target: represents a side view of the shot

-The right target represent the front view of the shot.
+Right target: represents the front view of the shot

-The color bar represent the streinght of the wind :
+The color bar represents the strength of the wind:
-- Green :   0 < wind streinght < 8
+- Green: 0 < wind strength < 8
-- Orange :  8 < wind streinght < 16
+- Orange: 8 < wind strength < 16
-- Red :    16 < wind streinght
+- Red: 16 < wind strength

-# Installation
+## Installation

-You need to install SFML 3.0 : https://www.sfml-dev.org/fr/download/sfml/3.0.0/
+You need to install SFML 3.0: https://www.sfml-dev.org/download/sfml/3.0.0/

-This game was only tested on Visual Studio Code with gcc compiler and SFML 3.0 configured.
+This game was only tested on Visual Studio Code with the GCC compiler and SFML 3.0 configured.

 For compiling, you need to open all files in tabs on your code software and then compile the main.cpp file.

-# Roadmap
+## Roadmap

-- Q3 2025 : use more than 2 players and choose their names
+- Q3 2025: Support for more than 2 players and customizable player names
-- Q4 2025 : input everything directly on the graphic window and hide the commande terminal
+- Q4 2025: Direct input through the graphic window and hiding of command terminal
-- Q1 2026 : add the looses caused by the air around the dart
+- Q1 2026: Add air resistance effects on dart trajectory

-# User licence
+## User License

-Every one can use, modify and share my code.
+Anyone can use, modify, and share this code.

-Contributors name should be credited
+Contributors' names should be credited.

-# Credits
+## Credits

 ### Contributors
-retasquid / Noé Dargaud : code and readme Alan2005-code / Alan Bayt : project document and readme introduction
+- retasquid / Noé Dargaud: code and readme
+- Alan2005-code / Alan Bayt: project documentation and readme introduction

-### helps
+### Acknowledgements
-Claude AI : code correction and function utilisation examples YouTube @MesosAurum : SFML 3.0 tutorials
+- Claude AI: code correction and function usage examples
+- YouTube @MesosAurum: SFML 3.0 tutorials